-Certified nurse midwives are advanced practice registered nurses who provide counseling and care during preconception, pregnancy, childbirth, and the post-partum period.
-Many people mistakenly think that midwives only assist with births.
-In fact, although attending births is an integral and rewarding part of the job, this is only a fraction of their duties.
-On average, midwives spend 10% of their time in the direct care of birthing women and their newborns.
-Most midwives work closely with the expectant mother and her family before the baby is born.
-They educate pregnant women about proper nutrition, exercise, and general well being.
+Certified nurse midwives (CNMs) are advanced practice registered nurses who provide counseling and care during preconception, pregnancy, childbirth, and post-partum patient care.
+Many people mistakenly think that certified nurse midwives only assist with births.
+In fact, although attending births is an integral and rewarding part of the job, this is only a fraction of midwives' duties.
+On average, they spend 10% of their time in the direct care of birthing women and their newborns.
+Most certified nurse midwives work closely with the expectant mother and her family before the baby is born.
+They educate pregnant women about proper nutrition, exercise, and general well-being.

-Midwives also help pregnant women plan for childbirth.
+Certified nurse midwives also help pregnant women plan for childbirth.
 This includes helping women determine how they will manage pain.
 In general, midwives emphasize very little technological intervention during delivery.
 This means that certain surgical procedures and pain medications are discouraged.
-It's important to remember that midwives usually work with women with "low-risk" pregnancies.
+Certified nurse midwives usually work with women with "low-risk" pregnancies.
 If complications occur, midwives direct their patients to doctors.

-They provide care for new mothers and infants for a short period.
-They also help mothers recover after delivery and help new mothers and babies learn how to breastfeed.
-In addition to the care they give patients with pregnancy and childbirth, midwives provide some routine gynecological services, including reproductive health visits and regular gynecologic care.
+Certified nurse midwives help mothers recover after delivery and help new mothers and babies learn how to breast feed.
+In addition to the care they give patients with pregnancy and childbirth, midwives provide routine gynecological.